shiftpi/CountryFlags/README.md

 ),
 // ...
 ```
-If you are using Windows, make `php_fileinfo.dll` is loaded.
+If you are using Windows, make sure `php_fileinfo.dll` is loaded.

 ## Configuration
-Copy `vendor/shiftpi/shiftpi-country-flags/data/shiftpicountryflags.global.php.dist` to
+Copy `vendor/shiftpi/shiftpi-country-flags/config/shiftpicountryflags.global.php.dist` to
 `config/autoload/shiftpicountryflags.global.php`.

 Edit the configuration file: